microsoft/botframework-cli/packages/cli/README.md

   $ bf qnamaker:build

 OPTIONS
-  -b, --botName=botName                  (required) Bot name -f, --force                            [default: false] If --out flag is provided with the path to an existing file, overwrites that file
+  -b, --botName=botName                  Bot name

+  -f, --force                            If --out flag is provided with the path to an existing file, overwrites that
+                                         file

-  -h, --help                             qnamaker:build command help -i, --in=in                            Source .qna file or folder
+  -h, --help                             qnamaker:build command help

+  -i, --in=in                            Source .qna file or folder

   -o, --out=out                          Output folder name to write out .dialog and settings files.
-If not specified, knowledge base
+If not specified,
-                                         setting will be output to console
+                                         knowledge base setting will be output to console

-  -s, --subscriptionKey=subscriptionKey  (required) QnA maker subscription key
+  -s, --subscriptionKey=subscriptionKey  QnA maker subscription key

   --defaultCulture=defaultCulture        Culture code for the content.
 Infer from .qna if available.
 Defaults to en-us
                                          if not set

   --dialog=dialog                        Dialog recognizer type [multiLanguage|crosstrained].
-No dialog recognizers will be generated if not specified.
+No dialog recognizers will
+                                         be generated if not specified.
 Only valid if --out is set

+  --endpoint=endpoint                    Qnamaker authoring endpoint for publishing

   --fallbackLocale=fallbackLocale        Locale to be used at the fallback if no locale specific recognizer is found.
                                          Only valid if --out is set

-  --log                                  [default: false] Writes out log messages to console
+  --log                                  Writes out log messages to console

-  --qnaConfig=qnaConfig                  Path to config for qnamaker build which can contain switches for arguments
+  --qnaConfig=qnaConfig                  Path to config for qna build which can contain switches for arguments

   --region=region                        [default: westus] Overrides public endpoint
                                          https://<region>.api.cognitive.microsoft.com/qnamaker/v4.0/

+  --schema=schema                        Defines $schema for generated .dialog files

   --suffix=suffix                        Environment name as a suffix identifier to include in qnamaker kb name.
                                          Defaults to current logged in user alias

-  --endpoint=endpoint                    Qnamaker authoring endpoint for publishing

-  --schema=schema                        Defines $schema for generated .dialog files

 EXAMPLE